oat431/Personal_Minecraft_server/README.md

 3. clone this repo

-4. change directory to the repo and run command "java -jar server.jar"
+4. change directory to the repo and run command "java -jar spigot.jar --nogui"

 5. give public IPv4 to your friend